dawiddyd/resticopia/README.md

 A mobile Android application that enables efficient and straightforward data backups powered by [Restic](https://restic.net) backup software.

-The application leverages [termux/proot](https://github.com/termux/proot) technology to execute native Restic and [Rclone](https://rclone.org) Linux binaries directly on Android devices.
+The application uses a custom-built [PRoot](https://codeberg.org/dawdyd/build-proot-android) environment (based on the [build-proot-android](https://github.com/green-green-avk/build-proot-android) project) to run native [Restic](https://restic.net) and [Rclone](https://rclone.org) binaries directly on Android devices.

 ### Disclaimer
 This is an **unofficial** application and is not developed or endorsed by the official Restic project team.